Topology of configuration space of the mean-field phi^4 model by Morse theory: Introduction

 In Sec. \ref{phi4} we present a detailed analytical study of the canonical thermodynamic and of the topological changes which occur in the manifolds $M_{v,N}$ of the mean-field $\phi^4$ model, which allows a complete and constructive analytical characterization of the topology of the $M_{v,N}$'s and also a computation of their Euler characteristic.
-In Sec. \ref{phi4noint} we present the same study for a case where no SBPT is present, i.e. the $\phi^4$ model without interaction, in order to compare the two cases and obtain hints towards a general understanding of the general relation between topology changes and SBPTs.
+In Sec. \ref{phi4noint} we present the same study for a case where no $\mathbb{Z}_2$-SBPT is present, i.e. the $\phi^4$ model without interaction, in order to compare the two cases and obtain hints towards a general understanding of the general relation between topology changes and SBPTs.
 In both cases we use Morse theory as a mathematical tool that allows one to study the topology of a manifold $M$ in terms of the analytical properties of suitable functions (called Morse functions) $f: M\rightarrow\mathbb{R}$.
-The connection between this technique and physics is made by choosing the potential per degree of freedom $v=\frac{V}{N}$ as our Morse function.
-In Sec. \ref{results} we try to discover any possible relation between the topology and geometry and the $\mathbb{Z}_2$-SBPT of the mean-field $\phi^4$ model at the light of the results obtained in \cite{bc,ccp,ccp1,ccp2,gfp} where some necessary and sufficient geometric-topological condition for SBPTs are showed.
+The connection between this technique and physics is made by choosing the potential per degree of freedom $v=V/N$ as Morse function.
+In Sec. \ref{results} we try to discover any possible relation between topology and geometry and the $\mathbb{Z}_2$-SBPT of the mean-field $\phi^4$ model at the light of the results obtained in \cite{b3,bc,ccp,ccp1,ccp2,hk,km,mhk}.